JoscelynJames/blogWebsite/readme.md

 * Use bootstrap or another style framework of your choice.
 Plan ahead and use a grid system for your layout.

-* Focus on creating one page at a time, focus on layout/styles and then focus on ajax requests/DOM manipulation.

 * After you have finished a page, switch focus areas for the creation of the next page.

 * Work efficiently.